ChaohanShang/Final_Project/README.md

 ## Assumptions and Hypotheses
 To simplify the scenario, we make the following assumptions:
 * As long as a student comes to the iSchool building in any time during a time slot, s/he will park the car for the entire 3 hours;
-* Students always pay the parking meters at any time so that it's impossible for meters to expire.
+* A student always pays the parking meters at any time so that it's impossible for meters to expire.
-(tickets on street parking are not considered);
+(tickets on street parking are not considered) or a student may never pay any meter;
 * The weekly schedule of a student is fixed through the year (32 weeks);
 * The UI parking department changes their schedule to enforce parking regulations every week;
 * The time of ticketing and towing is not considered in the simulation;